Points of Pride

 The Legal Studies Department has a rich tradition at the University of Illinois Springfield.
 The Legal Studies Department has been in existence for over 30 years, starting in the fall of 1977, when the University of Illinois Springfield was Sangamon State.

 We offer small class sizes, which allow students to receive more individual attention from their instructor and have deeper interactions with their fellow classmates.
 Our average student-professor ration is 15 students to each professor.
 The professors in the Legal Studies Department don’t just know their students’ names; they also know their strengths and their goals.

 Flexible Course Schedule

 Our Master’s Degree students are able to pursue their degree in either a blended format or 100% online.
-Our Bachelor’s Degree students have the option of taking their classes on-campus or blended, with a combination of on-campus and online courses.
+Our Bachelor’s Degree students have the option of completing some of their elective courses online.

 Real World Experience